handsontable/handsontable/examples/next/docs/js/demo/README.md

 ## Description

-This is a general purpose demo that showcases the most popular features of Handsontable.
+This is a general purpose demo that showcases the most popular features of Handsontable in JavaScript.

 ## Live preview